Learn What a Licensed Real Estate Assistant Does

-Preparing legal documents such as listing and sales contracts is allowed.
-Obviously a help to a busy agent or broker.
+Preparing legal documents such as listing and sales contracts are allowed, and obviously help to a busy agent or broker.
 However, the broker is liable and should review documents.

 Interpreting documents, offering opinions or advice is OK for a licensed assistant.
 When the client phones in for help interpreting a document, the licensed assistant can help.